What is the International Internship Program?

 The Office of International Programs holds two informational sessions each academic year (September, and January).
 These sessions are considered to be critical in assisting you in your decision to participate in the Program.
 The second meeting is an individual meeting with the Assistant Director of International Programs.
 This interview is helpful in determining the internship placement that best suits your major and interests.
 It also constitutes the last step in the screening process for admission into the program.
 In addition, students will need to participate in a mandatory Predeparture Orientation for all our study abroad participants.
 A mid-semester meeting is held for all students interning.
 At this time you will meet other student participating in the program and have the opportunity to ask questions and receive further information.
 The final meeting is held near the end of the semester (and before final exam week) prior to your departure.
 At the final meeting instructions are given, immigration letters are distributed, and members of the Office of International Programs answers any last minute questions.

 Do I need to select courses if I am going to be away for the next semester?

 No. Based on information provided by International Programs, the Registrar's office will enroll students in a "placeholder" course for the duration of your internship.

 When will I receive my grades?

 At the end of the semester, the grade of "I" or incomplete is issued for the internship.
 The Office of International Programs must receive the following documentation one month after the end of the semester:

-NOTE: All students must submit the materials below to the Director of International Program and NOT to the Faculty Moderator.
+NOTE: All students must submit the materials below to the Faculty Moderator.

 - Mid-Semester and Final Evaluation from internship supervisor